Minimal rational curves on complete symmetric varieties: Rational curves and symmetric spaces

-The action of $\sigma$ on the root system $R$ stabilizes $R^+$.
+Since $B$ is $\sigma$-stable, the action of $\sigma$ on the root system $R$ stabilizes $R^+$.
 In particular, there are no real roots.
 The subset of simple roots $\Delta$ is $\sigma$-stable as well.

-Clearly, the maximal tori obtained in this way are exactly those containing a maximal $\sigma$-fixed torus (i.e., a subtorus $S\subset G$ such that $\sigma(s) = s$ for all $s \in S$); they are all conjugate under $H^0 = G^{\sigma,0}$.
+Clearly, the maximal tori obtained in this way are exactly those containing a $\sigma$-fixed torus (i.e., a subtorus $S\subset G$ such that $\sigma(s) = s$ for all $s \in S$) that is maximal for this property; they are all conjugate under $H^0 = G^{\sigma,0}$.
 We call every such maximal torus \emph{of fixed type} and denote it by $T_{\f}$.

 \paragraph{Maximal tori of split type.} In the opposite direction, a subtorus $S \subset G$ is called \emph{$\sigma$-split} if $\sigma(s) = s^{-1}$ for all $s \in S$.
-Choose such a torus $S$ maximal for this property; then $L = \C_G(S)$ satisfies $[L,L] \subset H^0$.
-As a consequence, every maximal torus of $G$ containing $S$ is $\sigma$-stable.
+Choose such a torus $S$ maximal for this property.
+Then $L = \C_G(S)$ satisfies $[L,L] \subset H^0$; as a consequence, every maximal torus of $G$ containing $S$ is $\sigma$-stable (see \cite[Proposition 2]{Vust1} for these facts).
 We call every such maximal torus \emph{of split type} and denote it by $T_{\s}$.
-Also, $L$ is a Levi subgroup of a minimal $\sigma$-split parabolic subgroup $P$, that is, $P$ is a parabolic subgroup of $G$ which is opposite to $\sigma(P)$, and minimal for this property.
-Denote by $\R_u(P)$ the unipotent radical of $P$; then by the Iwasawa decomposition, the morphism
+We then have $L = T_{\s} (L \cap H) = S (L \cap H)$.
+Also, $L$ is a Levi subgroup of a minimal $\sigma$-split parabolic subgroup $P$, that is, $P$ is a parabolic subgroup of $G$ which is opposite to $\sigma(P)$, and minimal for this property (see loc.~cit., Section 1.2).
+Moreover, $P G^{\sigma,0}$ is open in $G$ by loc.~cit., Theorem 1; as a consequence, $PH$ is open in $G$.
+Also, recall from loc.~cit., Section 1.3 that the maximal split tori are all conjugate under $H^0$, as well as the minimal split parabolic subgroups and the maximal tori of split type.